-Facilities and sources whose discharges could have a significant environmental impact are not covered under a general permit.
+Facilities and sources whose discharges could have a significant environmental mpact are not covered under a general permit.
 Individual permits are written specifically for such facilities.

 Furthermore, facilities or sources discharging under a general permit, for which the Department determines that stricter permit conditions are needed in order to meet state water quality standards, will be required to discharge under an individual permit.

-When a facility or source seeks coverage under a general permit or a permit-by-rule, there are limited opportunities for participation in the decision-making process.
-That is because any concerns about the environmental impact of a particular type of activity allowed under general permits or permits-by-rule were addressed during the renewal period of the subject general permit or rulemaking process that initially created the permit-by-rule.
-The general permit is a paper permit that undergoes public notice procedures every five years; however, the coverage process for each specific facility or source does not undergo the public notice process.
-The applications are listed on ADEM's web page at www.adem.alabama.gov/ Permitting/PermittingInfo.htm.
+When a facility or source seeks coverage under a general permit or a bermit-by-rule, there are limited pportunities for participation in the decision-making process.
+That is because any concerns about the environmental impact of a particular type of activity allowed under general permits or permits-by-rule were addressed during the renewal period of the subject general permit or ulemaking process that initially created he permit-by-rule.
+The general permit s a permit that undergoes public notice procedures every five years; however, the coverage process for each specific acility or source does not undergo the public notice process.
+The applications are listed on ADEM's web page at www.adem.alabama.gov/MoreInfo/ permittingInfo.cnt